eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 In this module, you will gain hands-on experience with Terraform to provision a virtual network and deploy virtual machines (VMs) in Azure.

-This exercise is designed to enhance your understanding of network configurations and VM deployment using Terraform, as well as giving you an idea around a larger set of terraform files.
+This exercise is designed to enhance your understanding of network configurations and VM deployment using Terraform, as well as giving you an idea around a larger set of Terraform files.

 ![exercise5(1)](https://github.com/eficode-academy/terraform-fundamentals/assets/71190161/4d1be400-4d33-46ac-a41c-d216605fb670)